PADI Enriched Air Diver Specialty course Koh Tao

 - Be 12 years of age or older

 - Be medically fit to dive

 1 Day PADI Enriched Air diver Specialty Course

-The course consists of two sections:
+The course consists of 3 sections:

 - Knowledge Development – Read the PADI Enriched Air diver manual and complete the knowledge review

 - 2 Practical assessments

 - Open Water training – 2 training dives